agile-lab-dev/Data-Product-Specification/README.md

 * `Maturity: [Option[String]]` this is an enum to let the consumer understand if it is a tactical solution or not.
 It is really useful during migration from Data Warehouse or Data Lake.
 Allowed values are: `[Tactical|Strategic]`.
 * `Billing: [Option[Yaml]]` this is a free form key-value area where is possible to put information useful for resource tagging and billing.
 * `Tags: [Array[Yaml]]` Tag labels at DP level ( please refer to OpenMetadata https://docs.open-metadata.org/metadata-standard/schemas/types/taglabel).
 * `Specific: [Yaml]` this is a custom section where we can put all the information strictly related to a specific execution environment.
 It can also refer to an additional file.
 At this level we also embed all the information to provision the general infrastructure (resource groups, networking, etc) needed for a specific Data Product.
 For example if a company decides to create a ResourceGroup for each data product and have a subscription reference for each domain and environment, it will be specified at this level.
-Also it is reccommended to put general security here, Azure Policy or IAM policies, VPC/Vnet, Subnet.
+Also it is recommended to put general security here, Azure Policy or IAM policies, VPC/Vnet, Subnet.
 This will be filled merging data defined at common level with values defined specifically for the selected environment.

 The **unique identifier** of a Data Product is the concatenation of Domain, Name and Version.
 So we will refer to the `DP_UK` as a URN which ends in the following way: `$DPDomain:$DPName:$DPMajorVersion`.